 2. Withholding taxes

-The obligation to make a withholding rests with the ‘payer’ of funds, not the recipient.
-Under these rules, the payer must withhold an amount from certain payments it makes and then pays that amount to the ATO, usually in regular instalments throughout the year, depending on the entity’s size.
+It is the “payer” of monies, not the recipient, who is responsible for fulfilling the requirement to make a withholding.
+According to these regulations, the payer is required to withhold an amount from various payments it makes and subsequently pays that amount to the ATO, typically in regular instalments throughout the year, depending on the size of the organization.

-In addition, withholding taxes also apply concerning the failure to quote an Australian Business Number (ABN) or a Tax File Number (TFN) in various situations in which they are required (see below, Australian Business Numbers and Tax File Numbers).
+In addition, withholding taxes may be applicable if an Australian Business Number (ABN) or a Tax File Number (TFN) is not provided when necessary in a number of different scenarios.
+These identifiers may be referred to as “tax file numbers” (see below, Australian Business Numbers and Tax File Numbers).

 2. Pay-as-you-go (PAYG)

-The amount withheld broadly represents the income tax payable on that salary or wage and must be remitted to the ATO.
+The amount that is withheld from a salary or remuneration generally indicates the amount of income tax that is owed on that salary or wage, and it is required to be delivered to the ATO.

-Further, an amount must be withheld from payments made to another business if it has not quoted its ABN when dealing with your business (see below, Australian Business Numbers and Tax File Numbers).
+A further sum is required to be deducted from payments made to another company if the other company has not provided its ABN while conducting business with your company (see below, Australian Business Numbers and Tax File Numbers).

-However, suppose a business does not have an ABN.
-In that case, withholding taxes apply in its dealings with other businesses, effectively reducing the value of receipts from their other businesses (see above, Withholding taxes: PAYG).
+Imagine, nevertheless, that a particular company does not own an ABN.
+If this is the case, then withholding taxes must be applied in its transactions with other businesses, which essentially lowers the value of the receipts from those other businesses (see above, Withholding taxes: PAYG).

-They apply to certain types of income such as salary, wages and some forms of investment income.
-While an individual doesn’t need to have a TFN, it is highly recommended that individuals obtain a TFN because if it is not quoted where required, income tax will be withheld from income earned at the highest marginal tax rate (see above, Withholding taxes: PAYG).
+They are applicable to specific sources of income, such as salary, wages, and certain forms of income derived from investments.
+It is not necessary for an individual to have a TFN; nonetheless, it is strongly advised that individuals obtain a TFN because, if it is not quoted where required, income tax will be withheld from the individual’s earned income at the highest marginal tax rate (see above, Withholding taxes: PAYG).

 Australian Business Taxes